goneplaid/obsidian-work-notes/Quarterly Review.md

-- [ ] Cultivate a deeper understanding of the React framework and a solid foundation in the basics.
+- [ ] Cultivate a deeper understanding of the React framework and a solid foundation in its basics
+- [ ] Read the Microservices book
+- [ ] Do better job at managing your tasks
+- [ ] Become more versed in the Hivewire stack so you can contribute more to planning/breakdown sessions

 #### Final Questions

+- [ ] What's